C. L. Max Nikias

+Nikias served on the board of directors of Synopsys, Inc., (NASDAQ: SNPS), an S&P 500 semiconductor chips company from 2011–2023, where he chaired its compensation committee.
+Nikias is the current president of the advisory board of the Council for International Relations – Greece.
+He lectures and moderates panels on the geopolitical storms surrounding semiconductor chips and their supply chain, as well as on cybersecuring democratic elections.
+He also lectures on the promises of economic growth and ethical dilemmas of artificial intelligence (AI), and on Xenophon's Cyropaedia: The Art and Adventure of Leadership.

 Early life

 Nikias was born on the Mediterranean island of Cyprus.
 There, he graduated with honors from the Famagusta Gymnasium, a school that emphasizes sciences, history, and Greco-Roman classics.
 He married his wife, Niki, in 1977, and the couple have two daughters, Georgiana and Maria.
 He received a degree in electrical and mechanical engineering from the National Technical University of Athens in 1977, and has an academic interest in Athenian drama and democracy.
 Nikias earned a master's degree in 1980 and a Ph.D in 1982 in electrical engineering at the State University of New York at Buffalo.
 His predecessor as USC president, Steven Sample, was likewise an electrical engineer, and served as president of SUNY-Buffalo from 1982 to 1991.

 Career

+Nikias was a professor at Northeastern University in the Electrical Engineer School.
+Taught classes in Digital Signal Processing, Acoustic Signal Processing, Multi-Dimensional Signal Processing as well as many other signal processing classes.
+He taught these classes around the late 80's until he went onto becoming the Associate Dean in 1991.

 Associate Dean and Center Director in the USC Viterbi School of Engineering (1991–2001)

 Nikias served as founding director of the school's Integrated Media Systems Center (IMSC) from 1996 to 2001.
 He led the engineering school's effort to secure the center in an intense national competition conducted by the National Science Foundation that included 116 other proposals.
 Nikias also served as associate dean of the engineering school from 1992 to 2001.
 While his research work ranged from signal processing and biomedical engineering to digital communications and military radar and sonar, he is best known for his understanding of multimedia's defining place in the future of the internet and the IMSC.